sachgits/accounts-docker/README.md

 1) Pull latest code from Github
 2) Use make to create random secrets (passwords) to access different services.
 Add external service passwords manually.
 Use make  to save these to dotfiles in the env-directory for later use. ()
 3) Build the system using make.
 This will read the Makefile in the root directory and will
-   a) Create containers for all the services (sso, api, db, ui) using external base images (from Docker Hub), code pulled from Github and settings in Makefile and each services's Dockerfile. (settings in root Makefile and each service's Dockerfile)
+   1) Create containers for all the services (sso, api, db, ui) using external base images (from Docker Hub), code pulled from Github and settings in Makefile and each services's Dockerfile. (settings in root Makefile and each service's Dockerfile)
-   b) Save these containers into local images (settings in each service's Makefile)
+   2) Save these containers into local images (settings in each service's Makefile)
-   c) Use docker-compose to start up the local images and connect them together using the same network, proxy and volumes. (settings in docker-compose.yml)
+   3) Use docker-compose to start up the local images and connect them together using the same network, proxy and volumes. (settings in docker-compose.yml)